IsaiahPaget/HackAssembler/README.md

 # HackAssembler

 This is an assembler for the Hack assembly language from the course Nand2Tetris part one.

-This assembler feautures case insensitivity and comments
+It targets a 16 bit machine that I built using HDL through the whole course [IsaiahPaget/Nand2Tetris](https://github.com/isaiahpaget/nand2tetris).

 ### Assembly Code: